HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

-The `process_swift_xrt` function is defined in the 'Global Setup' section of this notebook, as we do not wish to interrupt the flow of this demonstration - you should examine it to see how we call the HEASoftPy xrtpipeline task:
+The `process_swift_xrt` function is defined in the 'Global Setup' section of this notebook, as we do not wish to interrupt the flow of this demonstration - you should examine it to see how we call the HEASoftPy xrtpipeline task.

+Our wrapper function also includes some error handling, meaning that if the processing of an observation fails for some reason, we can identify that observation and remove it from the list of relevant observations.

 ```{code-cell} python
 with mp.Pool(NUM_CORES) as p: